madalinpopa/ubuntu-server-automation/README.md

     - name: Force all notified handlers to run at this point, not waiting for normal sync points ansible.builtin.meta: flush_handlers

-    # For other tasks to be executed you need to tell Ansible what is the new port:
     - name: Update Ansible to use new SSH port ansible.builtin.set_fact:
         ansible_port: "{{ ssh_port }}"
-    # Thus, you can use the new port in the rest of the tasks
-    #

     - ansible.builtin.import_role:
         name: security
         tasks_from: firewall.yml